photos

 74. In July 1999 I was the fortuitous discoverer of the (then) largest known composite Fermat number (in mathematical notation it was the number F382447 = 2(2382447) + 1, a number so large, that it could not be written out in the entire universe); I wrote extensively about it here.

 The real credit for this discovery goes to Yves Gallot, the remarkable French engineer/mathematician who wrote the Proth software which made it possible.
-The enlightened French Embassy in Dublin invited Yves and his wife Lucile to spend four days here, and my wife and I arranged a party here at our home to celebrate their visit.
+The enlightened French Embassy in Dublin invited Yves to spend four days here, and my college's President - historian Dr. Pauric Travers - invited Yves' wife Lucile to accompany him.
+My wife and I arranged a party here at our home to celebrate their visit.

 While on the subject of Fermat, here is a photo of me standing alongside a statue of Fermat somewhere in Toulouse (where Fermat lived, and where Yves and Lucile live), when Mary and I visited there in April 1996.
 In Toulouse - where our daughter Catherine was spending a year at the time in the university's Law Faculty - I came upon a Rue Fermat (I cannot find a photo of me standing under the street sign bearing his name), and recall having a coffee in a cafe on it.
 To my dismay, when I asked the staff if they knew anything about Fermat, I just drew a blank (but then, I daresay, if I asked most people on O'Connell Street if they knew who (the great) Jim Larkin was, I might also get blank stares).